Our Teeth Cleaning Procedures & Benefits

 The stains on your teeth are typically caused by of tobacco usage, wine, tea and coffee.
 However, these stains can be removed with the help of teeth cleaning which leaves your teeth polished, giving you a brighter and more beautiful smile.

-Plaque, a white film that covers your teeth is one of the major reasons of tooth decay.
-This is an acidic substance which starts eating away the enamel.
+Plaque, a white film that covers your teeth, is one of the major reasons of tooth decay.
+This is an acidic substance that starts eating away the enamel.
 If it is not removed regularly, the buildup results in cavities.
 The teeth cleaning process performed by our dentist helps in eliminating plaque to prevent cavities.

 The Process of Teeth Cleaning

 If you are not familiar with the professional dental cleaning process, below you will find the different steps.